Post

 I grew up eating these and never thought of them as a recipe.
 They were just something that appeared on the table, usually alongside yoghurt and whatever else was going.
 The process is simple enough that it barely needs a method section, but I am writing one anyway because the details matter more than they look like they do.
 Squeezing the water out of the courgette is the difference between a crispy fritter and a soggy pancake.
 Using too much flour turns it dense and doughy.
 These are small things, but they are the whole game.

-This is adapted for UK supermarket ingredients, specifically Waitrose and whatever is on the shelf at the time.
+This is adapted for UK ingredients, sourced from Waitrose and a local Turkish shop.

 Why Courgette